SwiftERM Hyper-personalisation for ecommerce email marketing

 16. ORGANISE INVENTORY MORE EFFICIENTLY

-A truly efficient warehouse should run like a well-oiled machine — and in order for that to happen, inventory should be organized in a way that makes it easy for warehouse and distribution centre employees to locate items and is conducive to overall workflow.
+A truly efficient warehouse should run like a well-oiled machine — and for that to happen, inventory should be organized in a way that makes it easy for warehouse and distribution centre employees to locate items and is conducive to overall workflow.

 To improve inventory organisation, consider doing the following: